goshiaoki/goshiaoki.github.io/index.md

 ---

 ## About
-I am a third-year student in the M.S. in Computer Science and Technology program at Zhejiang University, and I am being supervised by Prof. Chen Hao.
-I am interested in AI for Social Science and I am going to use Generative AI to implement social applications in terms of political and economic aspects.
+I am a third-year student in the M.S. in Computer Science and Technology program at Zhejiang University, supervised by Prof. Chen Hao.
+My research interests lie in AI for Social Science, with a focus on using Generative AI to implement social applications in political and economic domains.
-I am currently looking for a PhD position for the fall of 2025.
+I am currently seeking a PhD position for Fall 2025.
 Email: goshiaoki [at] icloud.com

 ## Education